 Global Reach & Latency

-Assess proximity to users, IX presence, and routing performance.
+Show proximity to customers, locations with IX points and network performance.

 Scalability Options